-Illiteracy which is globally termed a disease is simply the inability to read and write.
+Illiteracy which is globally termed a disease is simply the inability to read and write with understanding.
 It is a global challenge which has posed a threat to the society.
 It is a common knowledge that education plays a pivotal role in every society.

 Being the Giant of Africa, Nigeria is expected to be among the greatest countries in the continent in terms of education, but unfortunately the reverse is the case.